jaywonchung/Learning-ML/Implementations/Variational-Autoencoder/README.md

 This is the pytorch implementation of:
 - Variational Autoencoder (VAE)

-which was introduced in [Auto-encoding Variational Bayes](https://arxiv.org/abs/1312.6114) by Kingma et al.
+which was introduced in [Auto-Encoding Variational Bayes](https://arxiv.org/abs/1312.6114) by Kingma et al.

 # Tutorial